Johnmiicheal/Johnmiicheal/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a chatbot and a react web app
+- 🔭 I’m currently working on a react app
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning react and UI 'cos I don't know anyone who does react and good ui designs
 - 👯 I’m looking to collaborate on any interesting work
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...